Donations API guide

 - Timestamp Precision: Always use the exact

-capturedAttimestamp from the response to avoid missing payments - Duplicate Handling: Implement logic to handle duplicate payments that may appear across different payloads, the last payment of the previous payload will be included if using the exact timestamp
+capturedAttimestamp from the response to avoid missing payments - Duplicate Handling: Implement logic to handle duplicate payments that may appear across different payloads.
+The last payment of the previous payload will be included if using the exact timestamp.

 - Empty Responses: An empty